 I’ve been doing a lot of content curation lately; you know, the latest fashionable trend in digital content.
 At least, I hope it’s fashionable because it’s a wonderful development that throws a wrench in the works of automated delivery.

 Content curation sets up an editorial layer in the delivery of news and other information.
 Human editors pick the stories their users need to know, as an alternative to flooding them with algorithmically-chosen content their users might want to know.

 In the case of one client, we choose ten stories per week to repost on their Twitter and Facebook pages.
 The stories aren’t necessarily directly related to the products the company sells, but are of interest or concern because they relate to the company’s overall field of business.
-To use a hackneyed phrase, it’s a “value-add:” selecting reliable external stories of interest to their customers builds trust and establishes them as a source of truth.
+Using a hackneyed phrase, it’s a value-add that selecting reliable external stories of interest to their customers builds trust and establishes them as a source of truth.

 Content that’s recommended (curated) catches our attention because we know someone sat down and thought about the value of that story.
 Whether we know the recommending party directly (our Facebook friends and Twitter contacts) or not (Slate or Washington Post editors), we’re conscious of the fact that a human being thought a particular story important enough to warrant prominent placement.
 That’s a feeling of confidence and trust no computer algorithm can provide.

 This confidence expands beyond just news delivery.
 Companies that aren’t in the publishing business can still curate content for their customers as a way of increasing awareness and driving sales.
 If people know Company A cares enough to select important, relevant news stories that relate to my interests and perhaps even offer suggestions for help, people will see that company in a positive light: as a trustworthy source of information interested in more than just selling widgets.

 What do you think?
 Is content curation worthwhile?
 What effects does it have on customers?
 Comment away.